SujalXplores/express-wifi-automation-script/README.md

 ### What this script do?

-1. It opens the new chrome window
+1. It opens the new 4 chrome windows parallel
 2. Enters the URL
 3. Wait for page to load
 4. Then it finds the button which shows the advertise and clicks it.